VisualOps/pysa/README.txt

 By default, all item described are scanned.
 However, you can apply some filters to avoid or specify some.
 See the `FILTERS`_ section.

 At the current state, the resources objects and keys are similar to Puppet types.
+Jump to *pysa/scanner/object/* for a compelte object description.
+These objects will be documented soon.

 Please see `AUTOCONF TOOLS MODULES`_ section to be sure to be able to handle all scanned resources.

+Pleese note that in main cases, the scan must be done by an admin user (mostly root).

 configuration files - file
 --------------------------
 **pysa** scans (and stores in output module) all files located in a specific location.
-Default **/etc**
+Default **/etc** and **/root/.ssh**

 Primary key: *path*